wchaering/tagsort/README.md

 **`sortType` (Optional, default: `'exclusive'`)**

-Choose the way Tagsort will handle user tag selections and subsequent element sorting.
+Choose the way Tagsort will handle user tag selections and subsequent element filtering.
 Example Values:```exclusive``` or ```inclusive``` or ```single```